 - A range of high-energy density, rechargeable batteries.

-- A custom-engineered autonomous flight control and navigation system.
+- Autonomous flight control and navigation systems.

-To achieve this, Amatek engaged a team of leading research partners to fulfill the requirements of the research project.
+Amatek engaged a team of leading research partners to fulfill the requirements of the research project.
 These partners included:

-- Australian Aerospace Industries (aeronautical systems consulting)
+- Australian Aerospace Industries.

-- Funding required for further R&D, the develoment of a functional prototype, approval process risks and risk mitigation, and technology commercialisation.
+- Funding required for the development of a functional prototype, further R&D, and technology commercialisation.